Sombody101/BashScriptManager/README.md

     Clean and intuitive user interface

-    Clickable icons and dialogs for improved UX
+    Clickable icons and dialogs for improved user experience

 Getting Started
 1. Navigate to the Project Directory